 - cream cheese

 - sour cream

+Depending on the ambient temperature of your kitchen, it will take anywhere from 1-2 hours to come to room temperature.
 If these 3 ingredients are room temperature when you mix them, they will blend together nicely and give you a smooth, silky cheesecake batter.
-Your salted caramel cheesecake will turn out wonderfully.

 PRO TIP: Make sure the ingredients come to room temperature on their own.
-If you decide you don’t have time to wait, place your cream cheese in warm water.
+If you decide you don’t have time to wait, place your cream cheese (while still sealed) in warm water.
 Don’t microwave it.
 Microwaving cream cheese creates hot spots and can actually make your batter even lumpier.